 - Leak testing method and results

-Recovery from Systems with Greater than Fifty Pounds of Refrigerant
+Units with Greater than 50 Pounds of Refrigerant

 The recovery of refrigerant from systems that have greater than fifty pounds of refrigerant shall be done by a properly certified contractor.